Xfinity refuses to provide an X1 box to Ukiah residences.

-This is a Comcast Box, and not the new X1 box that other people are allowed to have.
+This is a Comcast Box, and not the new X1 box found in San Francisco and other major metropolitan areas.

 Xfinity is either too lazy, or too cheap or does not care enough to construct a line to Ukiah.
-As soon as they do I am dumping Dish and getting an X1 Box.
+Therefore the X1 box will not work in Ukiah.

 Instead they gave me the same old terrible DVR from the 90s.
 I call it Grandfather’s DVR.
 I thought about getting Dish, but Dish was way over priced.
 I decided to wait for an X1.
 However, Xfinity refuses to begin to construct a line to service Ukiah.
 Xfinity is a very rich company, but they won’t give back to the us, by doing a little construction.
 As far as I know they have not even started to build a line.
 They refuse to acknowlegde there is even an issue with the line.
 I asked them many times for a date in which they would start or complete the line, but I have never gotten a straight answer, other then at some vauge time in the future.